 Beagles will often follow the children around the house or yard, cleaning up after them.
-When crumbs are dropped into the floor, the beagle will always be ready to scoop it up!
-They are very tolerant with children and will patiently wait for them to play or cuddle up next to them.
+When crumbs are dropped into the floor, the beagle will always be ready to scoop them up!
+They are very tolerant of children and will patiently wait for them to play or cuddle up next to them.

 Beagles and Other Pets